 This level of understanding is beneficial for everyone.
-The candidate has access to "inside information" about a particular hiring organization and can make educated decisions about whether they want to interview with the hiring organization or not.
+The candidate has access to inside information about a particular hiring organization and can make educated decisions about whether he/she wants to interview with the hiring organization or not.

-(iii) They form very close trusting relationships with their candidates;
+(iii) They form very close trusting relationships with their candidates.

 Because Cougars mostly do not work with many candidates at one time, they can take the time to really understand the people they are working with.
-In addition, because the Cougar is so concerned about his or her candidates being a good fit for each hiring organization, he or she will ask many questions and get an indepth understanding of the candidate to ensure that the best match of client and candidate is made.
-The Cougar is typically very concerned with what his or her clients think of them.
+In addition, because the Cougar is so concerned about his/her candidates' being good fits for each hiring organization, he/she will ask many questions and get an in-depth understanding of the candidate to ensure that the best match of client and candidate is made.
+The Cougar is typically very concerned with what his/her clients think of him/her.

 While a Cougar is compensated by the hiring organization, this recruiting style is also very conducive to representing candidates for a very long time until the "perfect fit" comes along.
-A Cougar may work with a candidate for months or even years until the perfect job opportunity is located.
+A Cougar may work with a candidate for months, or even years, until the perfect job opportunity is located.
 This is the way Cougars like to operate.
 Accordingly, a candidate may be well served when an excellent opportunity does come along.

 The Disadvantages

-The disadvantages of the Cougars' method of recruiting and placement are: (i) By taking on so few candidates, they miss numerous opportunities to make placements;
+The disadvantages of the Cougars' method of recruiting and placement are:

+(i) By taking on so few candidates, they miss numerous opportunities to make placements.

 The Cougar is extremely focused.
-Their focus is upon having strong relationships with a limited number of law firms at one time.
-Because of this focus, a Cougar will miss many good candidates in the market and many places where they could make placements.
-The Cougar does not care, though. (ii) They develop fewer new jobs and an in-depth understanding of their markets through proactive marketing of candidates; and,
+His/Her focus is upon having strong relationships with a limited number of law firms at one time.
+Because of this focus, a Cougar will miss many good candidates in the market and many places where he/she could make placements.
+The Cougar does not care, though.

+(ii) They develop fewer new jobs and an in-depth understanding of their markets through proactive marketing of candidates.

 The Cougar does not seek to develop a high number of jobs.
-He or she only cares about the jobs of his or her clients.
+He/She only cares about the jobs of his/her clients.
 Accordingly, the Cougar can offer candidates only a limited number of opportunities at one time.
-If a candidate is seriously seeking a new job, he or she may not be well served using a Cougar who will only introduce them to a limited number of openings.
+If a candidate is seriously seeking a new job, he/she may not be well served using a Cougar, who will only introduce him/her to a limited number of openings.

-THE DATABASE LOVER A Typical Database Lover Placement
+THE DATABASE LOVER

+A Typical Database Lover Placement

-The Database Lover spends a great deal of their time studying active openings in their recruiting firm's database.
-Since most Database Lovers work at large recruiting firms, they have the benefit of a large stable of potential candidates to work with.
-The Database Lover will examine openings that the recruiting firm gets each day and reach a decision about the sort of openings he or she would prefer to recruit for.
+The Database Lover spends a great deal of his/her time studying active openings in his/her recruiting firm's database.
+Because most Database Lovers work at large recruiting firms, they have the benefit of a large stable of potential candidates to work with.
+The Database Lover will examine openings that the recruiting firm gets each day and reach a decision about the sorts of openings he/she would prefer to recruit for.
 Whether through an advertisement, a cold call, or an existing relationship, the Database Lover gets a particular candidate to work with.
 The candidate is submitted to active openings matching the candidate's profile in the database.
-A certain number of these employers interview the candidate and offers are extended.
+A certain number of these employers interviews the candidate, and offers are extended.
 The candidate accepts one of the offers.
 The Database Lover makes another placement.

 The Database Lover's method of recruiting and placement relies principally on the use of a database to make placements.
-Very few recruiters utilize this method of recruiting and placement and those that do are typically at large recruiting firms with sophisticated databases.
+Very few recruiters utilize this method of recruiting and placement, and those that do are typically at large recruiting firms with sophisticated databases.